Charles-Zhang-VSCode/mycommands/README.md

 ## Setup

+For end-user:

+* Download `vsix` from release
+* Install from VS Code using `Extension` > `Install from VSIX...`

-For first-time build after downloading the repo source, use:
+For development and first-time build after downloading the repo source, use:

 * `npm install -g yo generator-code` for generator
 * `npm install -g @vscode/vsce`